NCAR/lrose-bootstrap/docker/debian/README.md

-# Building .deb package files for Debian-type OS versions (debian, ubuntu)
+# Building .deb package files for Debian-based OS versions (debian, ubuntu)

 ## Building .deb package files for LROSE using docker

-We use docker containers to build the .deb package files for various Debian-based versions of LINUX.
+We use Docker containers to build the .deb package files for various Debian-based versions of LINUX.

 To make use of these you will need to install docker.

 These builds have been tested on the following versions:

   * debian 9
+  * debian 10
   * ubuntu 16.04
   * ubuntu 18.04
-  * ubuntu 18.10
+  * ubuntu 20.04

 ## Steps in the process